Dare to Dream Small

 Big dreams are what put a man on a moon, inspired a small-town cartoonist to create a magic kingdom, and gave a rag tag group of colonists the courage to fight for independence.

-Seeing beyond the literal giants of their life gave two spies and later a shepherd boy the courage to lead the way and do the impossible.
+Seeing beyond the literal giants of their life gave two spies and later a shepherd boy the courage to lead their people into the promises of God.

 A lofty goal is what gave the US Men’s Hockey team the tenacity and drive to beat the best team in the world in the 1980 Miracle on Ice.